sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 }
 ```

-This of course is just the data; to understand what you're looking at, take a look now at the definition of this entity set, which is to be found in the OData service's metadata document at <https://services.odata.org/V4/Northwind/Northwind.svc/$metadata>.
+This of course is just the data; to understand what you're looking at, take a look now at the definition of this entity set, in the OData service's metadata document at

 Ignoring the navigation properties of the Product entity set for now, we see this set of property definitions: